-If there is a reason related to extraordinary events or unforeseen circumstances, e.g. an outbreak of an infectious illness, which means it is not reasonable for a meeting or panel to be held in person, it may be held via remote access.
+Suppose there is a reason related to extraordinary events or unforeseen circumstances, e.g., an outbreak of an infectious illness, which means it is not reasonable for a meeting or panel to be held in person.
+In that case, it may be held via remote access.

-Meetings will only be held via remote access if the governing board or LA is satisfied that that the meeting can be held fairly and transparently.
-If this cannot be done, the governing board or LA will consult with the parent to discuss how a face-to-face meeting can be arranged that will be convenient for them.
+Meetings will only be held via remote access if the governing board or LA is satisfied that the meeting can be held fairly and transparently.
+If this cannot be done, the governing board or LA will consult with the parent to discuss how a face-to-face meeting that will be convenient for them can be arranged.

-If there are technological or internet issues during a remote meeting which compromises the ability for participants to be seen or heard or prevents the meeting from being held fairly and transparently and it is not reasonably practicable to resolve, a face-to-face meeting will be arranged without delay.
+Suppose there are technological or internet issues during a remote meeting that compromise the ability for participants to be seen or heard or prevent the meeting from being held fairly and transparently, and it is not reasonably practicable to resolve.
+In that case, a face-to-face meeting will be arranged without delay.

-When holding meetings or panels via remote access, the governing board or LA will:
+When holding meetings or panels via remote access, the governing board or LA will: Comply with relevant equalities legislation.

-- Comply with relevant equalities legislation. - Enable access to support which the parent is entitled to, including the presence of a friend. - Confirm with all participants that they have access to the technology that will allow them to participate in the meeting or panel. - Ensure all the participants will be able to put across their point of view and/or fulfil their function. - Ensure the remote meeting or panel can be held fairly and transparently.
+Enable access to support the parent is entitled to, including the presence of a friend.

+Confirm with all participants that they have access to the technology that will allow them to participate in the meeting or panel.

+Ensures all the participants can express their viewpoint and/or fulfil their function.

+Ensure the remote meeting or panel can be held fairly and transparently.

-Where a suspension or exclusion began before 1 September 2023 and a governing board meeting has not yet been held, the headteacher will notify the parent, either on 1 September or as soon as possible afterwards, that they can ask the governing board to hold the meeting via the use of remote access.
+Where a suspension or exclusion began before 1 September 2023, and a governing board meeting has not yet been held, the Headteacher will notify the parent, either on 1 September or as soon as possible afterward, that they can ask the governing board to hold the meeting via the use of remote access.
 This also applies if an exclusion began before 1 September and the parent is entitled to make representations but has not yet done so.
-The headteacher's notification will explain how requests must be made and to whom and that requests must be made within three school days of the notification.
+The Headteacher's notification will explain how requests must be made and to whom and that requests must be made within three school days of the notification.

-Where an exclusion began before 1 September 2023 and an independent review panel has not yet been held, the governing board must notify the parent, either on 1 September or as soon as possible that they can ask the independent review panel to hold the meeting via the use of remote access.
+Where an exclusion began before 1 September 2023 and an independent review panel has not yet been held, the governing board must notify the parent, either on 1 September or as soon as possible, that they can ask the independent review panel to hold the meeting via the use of remote access.
 This also applies if an exclusion began before 1 September and the parent is entitled to apply for an independent review panel but has not yet done so.
 The notification will explain how requests must be made and to whom and that requests must be made within three school days of the notification.

-22. Reconsidering reinstatement following a review
+Reconsidering reinstatement following a review

-Where the independent review panel instructs the governing board to reconsider their decision not to reinstate a pupil, they will do so within 10 school days of being given notice of the review panel's decision.
+Where the independent review panel instructs the governing board to reconsider their decision not to reinstate a pupil, they will do so within ten school days of being given notice of the review panel's decision.

-The school is aware that if, following an instruction to reconsider, the governing board does not offer to reinstate the pupil, then a £4,000 adjustment will be made to the school's budget.
+The school is aware that if the governing board does not offer to reinstate the pupil following an instruction to reconsider, then a £4,000 adjustment will be made to the school's budget.